paulwizviz/learn-tendermint/docs/tendermint.md

 You build this type of application using ABCI Go package [ABCI Go package](https://github.com/tendermint/tendermint/tree/v0.34.x/abci).
 Please refer to the [ABCI specification](https://github.com/tendermint/tendermint/tree/v0.34.x/spec/abci) for more information.

-You will also find an example of a native ABCI app [here](../cmd/tmint/ex1/main.go).
-This is incorporated into an example in solo network [here](../deployments/tmint/solo.yml) which is based on this [dockerfile](../build/tmint/dev.dockerfile).
+You will find an example of a native ABCI app [here](../cmd/tmint/ex1/main.go).

 ### ABCI application as a separate process

-In this configuration, the ABCI application runs as a separate process.
+In this configuration, the ABCI application runs in a separate process.
 The application and tendermint core communicate via sockets.

+You will find an example of a socket-base ABCI app [here](../cmd/tmint/ex2/main.go).

 ## Working networks